lukaszbudnik/migrator/README.md

 }
 ```

-In case one (or both) checks are DOWN then the overall status is DOWN.
-Failed check have `data` field which provides more information on why its status is DOWN.
+In case one of the checks has DOWN status then the overall status is DOWN.
+Failed check has `data` field which provides more information on why its status is DOWN.
 Health check will also return HTTP 503 Service Unavailable code:

 ```json
 {